zihanzhao1999/OpenFootprint/trade/README.md

 We're imitating the data migration in [generate\_import\_factors.py](https://github.com/ModelEarth/USEEIO/blob/import_factors/import_factors_exio/generate_import_factors.py) but we're push directly to Supabase (avoiding csv files).
 We're changing FlowUUID to FactorID to reduce the data size.

 TO DO: Pulling from Exibase directly to Supabase.
 We're working in a [ExiobaseSupabase CoLab](https://colab.research.google.com/drive/1LsEDmXrAAGs40OiAKWH48K63E_2bMGBb?usp=sharing). - Himanshu, Sahil, Ben, Parth, Jack, Satwik, Indrasenareddy

-TO DO: Output to Anvil from our [Pymiro CoLab](https://colab.research.google.com/drive/1Q9_1AhdY8uPUfLVUN71X6mKbEy_kqPuQ?usp=sharing) using the [Pymiro for Exiobase library](https://pymrio.readthedocs.io/en/latest/).
+TO DO: Experiment in our [Pymiro CoLab](https://colab.research.google.com/drive/1Q9_1AhdY8uPUfLVUN71X6mKbEy_kqPuQ?usp=sharing) using the [Pymiro for Exiobase library](https://pymrio.readthedocs.io/en/latest/).

 <!--
 In the CoLab, add the [Sector table output](https://github.com/ModelEarth/USEEIO/commit/c10d087d916477b3335127de560d4689fa5818ea) Ben created.
 -->

-Checkout our [SQL Project Overview](/OpenFootprint/prep/) - Three Charts using International Exiobase Data

 TO DO: Create [interactive versions](/OpenFootprint/impacts/) of the [three Exiobase charts](https://exiobase.eu)
+See our [SQL Project Overview](/OpenFootprint/prep/) - Three Charts using International Exiobase Data

 TO DO: Update Exiobase pull to generate trade inflow CSV files for all countries by adding parameters to <a href="https://github.com/ModelEarth/USEEIO/tree/import_factors/import_factors_exio">generate\_import\_factors.py</a>.
 Send each country to a 2-char folder.
 Ruolin, Nancy, Yuhao.

+TO DO: <a href="/OpenFootprint/prep/">Create International Industry Reports</a> - like Energy Consumption in Drying

-TO DO: Generate for [US States from Matrix table files](/io/about/) with new [50 State USEEIO json](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/2020)
+TO DO: Generate SQL for [US States from Matrix table files](/io/about/) with new [50 State USEEIO json](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/2020)

-TO DO: <a href="/OpenFootprint/prep/">More cool SQL and javascript projects</a>

 <!--<a href="#reports">Our Javascript USEEIO TO DOs</a>-->
 <!--<a href="/io/charts/">Our React USEEIO widget TO DOs</a>-->